Sonya Walger: Career

-In 2014, Walger guest-starred in Shonda Rhimes' series Scandal as Katherine Winslow.
+In 2014, Walger guest-starred in Shonda Rhimes's series Scandal as Katherine Winslow.
 The following year, Walger was cast in the new Rhimes series The Catch, co-starring opposite Mireille Enos and Peter Krause.

+In 2018 she had a recurring role in her husband's show Get Shorty as Lila, an Argentine drug lord.

 In 2019, Walger starred as NASA astronaut Molly Cobb in the first season of the Apple TV+ original science fiction space drama series For All Mankind.
 In 2021 and 2022, Walger returned for seasons two and three.

+In 2023, Walger announced that she had written a book, Lion, about her father, to be published by New York Review Books in February 2025.

+In 2024, she starred in horror thriller New Life along with Hayley Erin.

 Personal life

 Walger married screenwriter/producer Davey Holmes in July 2009.
-She gave birth to a daughter Billie Rosie Holmes on 14 February 2013.
-She also gave birth to a son Jake in 2015.
+She gave birth to a daughter on 14 February 2013.
+She also gave birth to a son in 2015.
 Walger became a U.S. citizen on 23 May 2013.